Hoboneer/surfraw-tools/docs/advanced-usage.md

 us to define a nicer interface for our elvis--not being bound to what the search engine's parameter values actually are.

-In fact, each value colon-delimited (`:`) argument *after* the first one can be comma-delimited (`,`) lists of patterns describing these changes.
+In fact, each colon-delimited (`:`) argument *after* the first one can be comma-delimited (`,`) lists of patterns describing these changes.
 See [the reference](reference.md) for more.

-Now, a problem with our previous version is that it would be hard for `mkelvis` to decide what order to append the mappings and the search terms.
+Now, a problem with our previous version is that it would be hard for `mkelvis` to decide what order to append the mappings and the search terms in.
 The `--query-parameter/-Q` option solves this for us.
 The `q=` suffix can now be removed from the search URL because this will be appended to it later.